Martin Emerson

-Martin "MJ" Emerson Jr. (born September 27, 2000) is an American professional football cornerback for the Cleveland Browns of the National Football League (NFL).
+Martin "MJ" Emerson Jr. (born September 27, 2000) is an American professional football cornerback for the New Orleans Saints of the National Football League (NFL).
+He was selected by the Cleveland Browns in the third round of the 2022 NFL draft.
 He played college football for the Mississippi State Bulldogs.

 Early life

 Emerson grew up in Pensacola, Florida and attended Pine Forest High School.
 As a senior, he had 91 tackles and two tackles for loss with four passes broken up, one interception, one forced fumble, and two fumble recoveries.
 Emerson was rated a three-star recruit and committed to play college football at Mississippi State over offers from Miami, Oregon and Ole Miss.

 College career

 Emerson played in all 13 of Mississippi State's games with five starts in his freshman season.
 As a sophomore, he had 72 total tackles and Southeastern Conference-high 11 pass breakups.
 Pro Football Focus rated Emerson the seventh-best cornerback in coverage in the nation and named him an honorable mention All-American.